Machine Learning on Source Code

 Contrastive Code Representation Learning

 This publication presents a way of representing code that is independent of tasks.
 Indeed, this representation is driven in an unsupervised way.
 Thus, it can feed any model for any task on code.
-The results obtained thanks to this on the code-summarization task are superior to the state of the art.
+The results obtained thanks to this on the code-summarisation task are superior to the state of the art.
 The same goes for type prediction.

 Mining Idioms from Source Code

 This paper presents Haggis, a system for mining idioms in the source code.
 An idiom is a succession of lines of code (syntax) that is often repeated and always has the same purpose (semantics).
 This system is based on the nonparametric Bayesian probabilistic tree substitution grammars.
 The model is evaluated on a large amount of open-source code.
-The result is that many of the detected idioms are also present on Q&A websites for programmers and that the most recurrent detected idioms represent real concepts in code, such as initializing a class instance or catching an error.
+The result is that many of the detected idioms are also present on Q&A websites for programmers and that the most recurrent detected idioms represent real concepts in code, such as initialising a class instance or catching an error.